sachamullers/RecSysGroup3/README.md

 ### Checkpoints

 Model checkpoint files (`*.pth`) are not committed to this repository because they are too large for normal GitHub storage.
 The checkpoint files used for the final experiments will be copied to the shared `prjs` project folder.
-The repository keeps only checkpoint metadata in: `text results/checkpoints/checkpoint_inventory.csv`
+The repository keeps only checkpoint metadata in: ` results/checkpoints/checkpoint_inventory.csv`

 ### Preserved Reproducibility Checkpoints